benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - We use Python/Django for our back-end web server
-- And it obviously can't interpret JS, so the obvious issue is how do we render React components?
+- And it obviously can't interpret JS
+- Question: how do we render React components?
 - _Anybody else use Python/Django?_

 /////